 A single endometrial sample contains both endometrial and bacterial cells.
-These can be analyzed using deep sequencing to predict endometrial receptivity and RT-PCR for the study of the endometrial microbiota.
+These can be analyzed to predict both endometrial receptivity (using ERA test) and endometrial microbiome.
 EMMA thus provides a microbiological view of the endometrium, to improve clinical management of patients.